Tennessee residents clean up after severe weekend storms killed 6 people and damaged neighborhoods

 He said he worked with Dalton, one of those killed in the storm, at a company that makes fasteners for construction.
 Chance said he couldn’t sleep knowing that his coworker lost his life and left behind a son.
 He said the boy and his mother were taken to the hospital with injuries.

-About 41,000 electricity customers were without power in Tennessee Sunday afternoon, according to PowerOutage.us, down from more than 80,000 on Saturday night.
+About 35,000 electricity customers were without power in Tennessee on Sunday evening, according to PowerOutage.us, down from more than 80,000 on Saturday night.
 School would be closed in Clarksville through Tuesday, officials said.

-Shanika Washington said that as soon as she heard the storm sirens going off in her Clarksville neighborhood, she took her children, ages 5 and 10, to a windowless bathroom in the basement of her townhouse during a harrowing 20 minutes during which she hovered over her children to protect them.

-“The blinds and stuff were like shaking really bad,” she said.
-“I could tell that we were dead smack in the middle of a storm.”

-When she came out of the bathroom, she looked out of a window and saw the destruction: Debris swept onto cars that had their windows broken out.
-Shutters ripped from homes.
-Some roofs were ripped off townhouses.
-Air conditioning units and backyard grills were tossed like toys, and wooden dividers between townhouses were missing.

-The Tennessee recovery continued as points east faced severe weather Sunday.
-Tornado warnings were posted at midday in and around Raleigh, North Carolina, while powerful storms crossed the state.
-There were no immediate reports of severe damage or injuries.
+Recovery continued as areas east faced severe weather Sunday.
+Tornado warnings were posted in the afternoon in the Raleigh, North Carolina, area and points in counties toward the Virginia border.
+Some homes were damaged by storms in Garner, a suburb of Raleigh.

-Associated Press writers Kimberlee Kruesi in Nashville; John Raby in Charleston, West Virginia; Gary D. Robertson in Raleigh, North Carolina; and Patrick Whittle in Portland, Maine, contributed to this report.
+Whittle reported from Portland, Maine, and Robertson reported from Raleigh, North Carolina.
+Associated Press writers Kimberlee Kruesi in Nashville; John Raby in Charleston, West Virginia; and Cedar Attanasio in New York City contributed to this report.